Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Summary

 \section{Summary}

-We have investigated the properties of black hole--neutron star binary (BHNS) and binary neutron star (BNS) mergers from Pop.~III and Pop.~II stars, by means of binary population synthesis simulations performed with \textsc{sevn} \citep{costa2023}.
-These merger catalogs encompass the uncertainties on initial mass functions (IMF) and orbital parameters of Pop.~III stars.

-We have estimated the merger rate densities (MRDs) of both BHNSs (Fig.\ref{fig:mrd_bhns}) and BNSs (Fig.\ref{fig:mrd_bns}) from Pop.~III stars and compared them to the MRDs of Pop.~II stars.
+We have investigated the properties of BHNS and BNS mergers from Pop.~III and Pop.~II stars, by means of binary population synthesis simulations performed with \textsc{sevn} \citep{costa2023}.
+These merger catalogs encompass the uncertainties on IMFs and orbital parameters of Pop.~III stars.
+We have estimated the merger rate densities (MRDs) of both BHNSs (Fig.~\ref{fig:mrd_bhns}) and BNSs (Fig.~\ref{fig:mrd_bns}) from Pop.~III stars and compared them to the MRDs of Pop.~II stars.

 We find that the MRD of BHNSs from Pop.~III stars ranges from $\sim10^{-2}$ to $2\,\rm Gpc^{-3}\,yr^{-1}$ at redshift $z\sim{13}$.
 Models with initial orbital parameters from \cite{sb2013} produce smaller MRDs with respect to models with distributions from \cite{sana2012}.
-This behavior was already pointed out in \cite{santoliquido2023} in the case of binary black hole (BH) mergers.
+This behavior was already pointed out in \cite{santoliquido2023} in the case of binary BH mergers.
 The MRD of BHNSs from Pop.~II stars dominates over the one from Pop.~III stars at least up to $z\sim17$.
+The delay times, $t_{\rm del}$, of BHNS mergers for our fiducial models (Fig.~\ref{fig:tdel_bhns}) follow the $\propto t^{-1}$ trend from \cite{dominik2012} quite closely.